The Ultimate Purple Mocktail

 Make Ahead + Storage

-Store in a pitcher with a lid or an airtight container in the fridge.
+Store in an airtight container in the fridge.

 Serving a Crowd